MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 ---
 # FAQ About the Windows Client and Business Central

 The first releases of [!INCLUDE[prodshort](includes/prodshort.md)] on premises included an installed client derived from Dynamics NAV.
-Starting with 2019 release wave 2, this legacy component, referred to as "the Windows client", is no longer available for [!INCLUDE[prodshort](includes/prodshort.md)].
+Starting with 2019 release wave 2, this legacy component, referred to as "the Windows client", will no longer be available for [!INCLUDE[prodshort](includes/prodshort.md)].
 Find answers for some of the most common questions here.

 ## I have heard "modern clients only".
 What is this about?
 Businesses and users want to be reassured that only the newest, most advanced, and up-to-date tools are being used to access their data.
 With [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2, released October 2019, users switch to the **modern experience** in the browser, the Android or iOS mobile apps, or the Windows 10 desktop app, which are available through the respective stores.